abhriyaroy/KCrypt/README.md

 - Secure Key Generation: KCrypt handles the generation of secure encryption keys based on platform-specific best practices and provides you with a unique key that persists as long as the app stays installed.
 - Cross-Platform Compatibility: Build multiplatform applications with shared encryption logic that works consistently on iOS and Android.
+- Storage of encrypted key-value pairs

 ## Upcoming features
-- Storage of key-value pairs securely.
 - Ability to maintain multiple keys.

 ## Use case